thoughtbot/write-yourself-a-roguelike/01 - Creating a character.md

       @right_offset ||= (messages[:instructions].length + 2) * -1
     end

 This method returns a negative number representing how far left from the right side we should be when printing the right half of our screen.
+We'll need to update our `UI` class to handle negative numbers, but let's finish our `SelectionScreen` class first.

 Now we'll write our method for rendering our choices